sebastianaldi17/maifavorite/supabase-frontend/README.md

 # To-do list

-- Add import/export favorites (or collection system if already implemented)
+- Add import/export & clear favorites (or collection system if already implemented)
 - Add custom sort (ID, title, internal level)
 - Add autocomplete suggestion for title & artist (and title kana when it is done)